saadmk11/comment-webpage-screenshot/README.md

 ## Run Development Server and Capture Screenshots

-1. If you want to run your development server inside the action and capture screenshot from the local server running in side the workflow.
+If you want to run your application development server inside the action workflow and capture screenshot from the local server running in side the workflow.
 You can structure the workflow `yaml` file similar to this: